CoSN® - Consortium for School Networking

-All IDs required must be issued by the country in which you are testing; alternatively, if you do not have a qualifying ID issued from the country in which you are testing, an International Travel Passport from your country of citizenship is required.
-If possible, please bring a second government identification (that matches the same requirements as the primary ID) to your exam appointment, in case there is an issue with your primary identification.
+All identification presented must be issued by the country in which you are testing; alternatively, if you do not have a qualifying identification issued from the country in which you are testing, an International Travel Passport from your country of citizenship is required.
+If possible, please bring a second government identification (that matches the same requirements as the primary identification) to your exam appointment, in case there is an issue with your primary identification.

-If you have any questions or concerns about the ID you are required to bring with you to the testing center for admittance to your exam, please contact Pearson VUE customer service at https://home.pearsonvue.com/Test-takers/Customer-service.aspx.
-To view the full ID policy, including any additional allowances to this policy, please visit http://www.pearsonvue.com/policies/1.pdf.
+If you have any questions or concerns about the identification you are required to bring with you to the testing center for admittance to your exam, please contact Pearson VUE customer service at https://home.pearsonvue.com/Test-takers/Customer-service.aspx.
+To view the full identification policy, including any additional allowances to this policy, please visit https://home.pearsonvue.com/Policies/1/English.

 No personal items may be taken into the testing room.
 This includes but is not limited to all bags, books not authorized by the sponsor, notes, phones, pagers, watches, and wallets.

 No breaks, food, or beverages are allowed during the exam.

 All personal items other than the identification document must be locked in a locker (at the Exam Center) and outside of the testing area, for exam security purposes.

 For a detailed description of examination rules, please reference the Candidate Handbook for the certification program for which you are applying.